FEA and CFD Based Simulation of Blast, Explosion & Fire

 It should be understood that CFD results are sensitive to modeling techniques and the software used.
 CFD programs can employ a true first principles approach which includes turbulence modeling and detailed combustion, or a semi-empirical approach where simplifications of the explosion source are made, based on test data and guidance, to simplify and speed the analysis.
 Phenomological models are sometimes used to simplify the analysis by using numerical modeling of selected explosion phenomena to capture important features of blast propagation.
 As with most simulations, the greater the detail of the model, the greater the potential accuracy of the result.

-By using Accurate mechanisms that representing every class of explosion and Fire important for this analysis and combination of advanced computational fluid dynamics (CFD) simulation tools such as Kiva, Ansys Fluent, Ansys Forte, AVL Fire, Converge CFD, Siemens Star-ccm+ enable Enteknograte engineering team to most detailed simulation of Fire and Explosion in industrial and defense projects.
+By using Accurate mechanisms that representing every class of explosion and Fire important for this analysis and combination of advanced computational fluid dynamics (CFD) simulation tools such as MSC Cradle, Ansys Fluent, AVL Fire, Converge CFD, Siemens Star-ccm+ enable Enteknograte engineering team to most detailed simulation of Fire and Explosion in industrial and defense projects.

 Enteknograte Research Blast engineering and Explosion mitigation capabilities include: